 - Increase the total dollars allocated to SWaM vendors as a percentage of all discretionary spend or contract dollars.

 - Virginia Economic Development Partnership (VEDP) - Cultivating new business investment, fostering international trade growth and encouraging the expansion of existing Virginia businesses.

 - Office of International Trade - This office promotes international trade for companies throughout Virginia, with a mission of increasing the number of Virginia companies selling overseas as well as their volume of international business.
 Assistance is provided to both new and experienced exporters as they seek to enter new international markets.
 Services include identifying potential new markets and market research, developing market entry strategies and identifying potential distributors for products and services at reduced costs.

 - Virginia Jobs Investment Program (VJIP) - The Virginia Jobs Investment Program is an economic development incentive supporting the creation of new jobs and investment throughout the Commonwealth.
 The program offsets the recruiting and training costs of new and expanding companies by providing customized services and funding to qualifying companies that are creating new jobs or experiencing technological change.
 The program specifically addresses the top concern of existing businesses as well as economic development prospects, finding and developing a skilled workforce

-Click here to continue to the Business Resources (private) page.
+Continue to the Business Resources (Private) page.